When will referrals for volunteer mentoring be accepted?

 What should I do now?

-If you are a professional supporting a young person who might benefit, please chat to them and their family about volunteer mentoring and ensure this is something they would all like to do.
+If you are a professional supporting a young person who might benefit, please chat to them and their family about a potential future application for volunteer mentoring and ensure this is something they would all like to do.
 Work through our referral checklist to ensure the criteria are met.
-You can do this at any time to be ready to apply when we are next accepting referrals.

 We reserve the right to reject applications to refer which do not include all the above information.